Eunice-art/My-Portfolio/README.md

    *Javascript

 ###### *setup and Installation*
 To install the above project in your computer install VSC and run the code, modifying it to your needs.

-###### *Licence and Contact Information*
-Copyright © 2022 Eunice Mungai Above work is open source for use by any third parties.

 ###### *Authors Information*
 Email emungai401@gmail.com